groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 1.0.20 =
+* ADDED Iframe support for Forms!
+You can now paste forms into your CRM on any site anywhere.

 = 1.0.19.5 =
 * ADDED Raw email confirmation link that can be put in buttons.
 * TWEAKED Create user step will now update a users level if the user already exists instead of adding another action to do so.